 Using Glu Dots or sticky Foam Pads, stick the plates together and press so they don’t fall apart.

 Decorate your drum however you want.
-I found some lovely gold paper and cut out “2018” and stuck that on the front which I though looked quite nice.
+I found some lovely gold paper and cut out “Happy New Year” in Chinese writing and stuck that on the front which I though looked quite nice.

 Your Chinese drum is now complete and ready to play!

 Chinese New Year is a real time for celebration.
 Here in Manchester there is always a big parade and there are lots of wonderful, colourful celebrations.
 It’s a welcome splash of warmth and colour at a very drab time of the year.
-The next Chinese New Year will fall on Friday 16th February 2018 and it is the start of the Year of the Dog.
 Will you be celebrating Chinese New Year?